ArtificialIntelligenceToolkit/aitk/ComputationalEssays.md

 Topics covered include Rodney Brooks' `subsumption architecture`

 > In 1986, MIT Roboticist Rodney Brooks proposed a real-time, reactive framework for controlling robots called the subsumption architecture, which is based on a hierarchical collection of layers.
-This notebook demonstrates an example of this framework applied to the task of a robot trying to find a light source.
+This notebook demonstrates an example of this framework applied to the task of a robot seeking light.

-Topics covered include a `case-based controller`

-> This notebook solves the same problem as the subsumption notebook, but does so using a case-based approach.
-The controller is tested on a series of more difficult worlds.

 ## Generative AI